 If you are really scared to get rid of something set it aside for a few weeks.
 When we did our 1st of 3 big cleanups I boxed up a bunch of toys and put them in the garage.
 My kids never even noticed…. until the day we drove the boxes to Goodwill.

 Grab a free copy of The Busy Moms Decluttering Guide at the end of this post too!
 It gives lots of great tips and includes a checklist!

 Your kids are actually getting use out of the toys they have.
 They don’t feel pressured to play with everything.

 Your kids will have more room to spread out and play!
 We have a set of wooden train tracks that my daughter loves but there was never room to set it up.
 Now that there aren’t as many toys, there isn’t as much mess.
 So there is always room to play with the trains.

 Speaking of mess.
-Less toys equals less clean up time!
+Fewer toys equals less clean up time!
 Bonus points for mom!